17 Best Online Writing Sites to Get Paid for Freelance Writing

 5. The Morning Coffee Newsletter

 The Morning Coffee Newsletter is a daily morning email newsletter sent out by the folks at FreelanceWriting.com.
-This daily newsletter sends the freshest and best straight to your inbox every morning: perfect for looking over with a cup of coffee or tea.
+This daily newsletter sends you any new fresh straight to your inbox every morning with job alerts: perfect for looking over with a cup of coffee or tea.

-These jobs come straight from the , but can save you some time in the mornings while you're looking for work.
+These job alerts come straight from the but can save you some time in the mornings while you're looking for work.

 Textbroker is a that hires writers to write articles for a multitude of .

 This platform is a good site for all writers, from beginners to professionals.